-Expected catch of a different species could be modeled in the same fashion as above, and appended as an additional term (similar to αE[Yij]).
+Expected catch of a different species could also be modeled in the same fashion as above, and appended as an additional term (similar to αE[Yij]).
 The marginal utility from catch is an estimated parameter and is agnostic as to sign; bycatch for example might have a negative coefficient.
 Finally, if the analyst also believes the catch of the other species might suffer from selection bias, additional correction functions can be added for that species.
+Catch of the two different species might also be correlated, which would require parametric assumptions as to the joint distribution of catch for the two species.
+As multiple species are added, the likelihood of encountering the curse of dimensionality also increases, as each species requires an additional polynomial correction at each area.

 Common steps between all four specifications in how we model fisher behavior and produce different realized catches are outlined below.
+Steps 4 and 5 describe the econometric model and